KalmykAlex/Netmiko_scripts/README.md

  - __progress_bar_window(*host*)__ - a simple progress bar window
  - __save_configuration_window()__ - window for chosing to save device configuration to flash

-### Project structure
- - __device.py__ - contains the CiscoDevice class that has methods for interacting with the device.
- - __gui.py__ - contains the UserInterface class that has gui templates for device configuration.
- - __my_devices.py__ - a list of all the devices. #TODO: make this a json file
- - __hyperthreading.py__ - an add-on for threading tasks.
- - __main_program.py__ - the place where you can combine all the tools to make magic happen.

 ### Usage description
  You are free to use the methods created in the device.CiscoDevice class however you want to acomplish your task.
  Feel free to use the predefined GUI interfaces from gui.UserInterface class.

 ### Devices tested | results:
 I primarily focus on Cisco equipment but I am experimenting with other brands also.